 Orchid growers used to argue about whether or not orchids needed to be fertilized.
 With time, the answer came—orchids grow much better when the plant receives fertilizer.
 A proper feeding schedule that takes the growing requirements into consideration produces richer-blooming orchids.
 The same amount of fertilizer should not be given throughout the year.
 Grow and rest periods should be observed, and feeding should be suspended during the latter.

 Nitrogen (N) supports the growth of the plant, phosphorus (P) influences the development of flowers, and potassium (K) strengthens and supports the developing flowers.

-Advanced Nutrients VitaBoost Pro, Organic B, SensiZym, Emerald Shaman and Iguana Juice have proven to be excellent in feeding my orchids.
+Advanced Nutrients VitaBoost Pro, Organic B, SensiZym, and Emerald Shaman have proven to be excellent in feeding my orchids.

 I also found that Advanced Nutrients B52 Fertilizer Booster, with essential B vitamins and hormones, increases the plant metabolism of my orchids and strengthens their immune systems.
 Another one of their products, Bloom Booster, has helped to insure not only plentiful flowers, but also high quality blooms on my orchid plants.

 Given the rising popularity of orchids throughout the world, it can safely be said that if you follow the guidelines set forth in this article, you will be able to grow marketable blooms of these highly-prized flowers.

 There are over 25,000 species of orchids, as well as 65,000 to 100,000 hybrids, depending on what source you believe.
 A thousand new hybrids are created by imaginative growers each year.

 Orchids are very popular in countries like the U.S. These exotic plants can range in cost from $15 to $4,000.